 If you have you columns setup the way you want, but need to adjust the page margins, follow these steps.

 - Click Page setup

 In the Page setup window you can change the:

 - Margins.
 Tip: if you want your margin to be 1/2 an inch enter .5

 If you want to use the changes you made as the default for all of your make going forward you can click Set as default.
 This will not effect Google Docs that you have already created.

-The next time you need an advanced feature in a document, spreadsheet, or slide presentation check our Google’s G suite apps.
-They have come a long way in the last few years and keep getting better.
-Now that you know how to make columns check out my post on how Google Slides Can Be An Alternative To MS Publisher.
+Now that you know how to make columns check out my post on how Google Slides Can Be An Alternative To Microsoft Publisher.